 Taping to Prevent Further Injury

 The use of athletic tape alone can help reduce the risk and the severity of injuries, particularly in contact sports such as football and hockey and sports that require an athlete to make sudden, rapid movements and pivots such as ultimate frisbee, soccer, and basketball.
-It is also effective at profoundly reducing the amount of injuries suffered in virtually any other sport.
+It is also effective at profoundly reducing the number of injuries suffered in virtually any other sport.
 During sport participation, taping can allow the athlete to continue to play with minor injuries.
-Taping is particularly useful as a means of reducing the symptoms of injuries that cause chronic pain such as shin splints, patello-femoral pain syndrome, turf toe and hyper-mobile thumb.
-For athletic tape to be most effective, it is advisable to have a physiotherapists or experienced sports trainer apply the tape along with manual therapy to speed the healing process.
+Taping is particularly useful as a means of reducing the symptoms of injuries that cause chronic pain such as shin splints, patellofemoral pain syndrome, turf toe and hyper-mobile thumb.
+For the athletic tape to be most effective, it is advisable to have a physiotherapist or experienced sports trainer apply the tape along with manual therapy to speed the healing process.